Project Type

 The Problem

-In Israel, paying for household services means juggling multiple websites, formats, deadlines, and logins, one for water, another for electricity, another for city taxes.
 It’s not just inconvenient; it creates confusion, missed payments, and mental fatigue.
 People aren’t failing to manage their money; the system is failing to help them.

 Project Goal